HamiYasir/Discipl/README.md

 - Managing roles with Firebase Authentication
 - Integrating Razorpay payment gateway to accept payments.
 - How to use Nodemailer for sending mail through website.
+- Making the website mobile friendly and responsive.

 ## FRAMEWORKS AND OTHER RESOURCES USED IN THIS PROJECT: